Vizsla: Temperament

-Vizslas are very energetic, gentle-mannered, loyal, caring, and very affectionate.
-They quickly form close bonds with their owners, children, and even strangers.
-Often, they are referred to as "velcro" dogs because of their loyalty and affection.
-Vizslas will cry or whine when they feel neglected or are otherwise unhappy.
-Some will bark at strangers if they feel that they are invading the "pack" space.
-They are very good guard dogs when trained to be so.

 They are natural hunters with an excellent ability to take training.
 Not only are they great pointers, but they are excellent retrievers as well.
 They will retrieve on land and in the water making the most of their natural instincts.
 However, they must be trained gently and without harsh commands or strong physical correction, as they have sensitive temperaments and can be easily damaged if trained too harshly.
-However the owner must show quiet authority in training, otherwise the dog is likely to take over the training session.

 Vizslas thrive on attention, exercise, and interaction.
 They are intelligent dogs and need a lot of mental stimulation when young.
 If left alone for long hours, they can be bored and become destructive.
 With proper socialization and training, Vizslas are very gentle dogs that can be great around children.
-The Vizsla wants to be close to its owner as much as possible, and it is commonly observed that vizslas insist on sleeping under the covers in their owner's bed at night.
+The Vizsla wants to be close to its owner as much as possible, and it is commonly observed that Vizslas insist on sleeping under the covers in their owner's bed at night.

 Health

-The American Kennel Club states that a typical lifespan for the Vizsla is between 12 and 14 years, while a 2008 Vizsla Club of America survey puts the average lifespan of the Vizsla at 9.15 years.
+A 2024 UK study found a life expectancy of 13.5 years for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.

 The Vizsla is considered to be a robust dog but some localized breeding programs using a small number of dogs have led to heritable illnesses in some offspring including: